A Law Firm with a Winning Tradition

-If you’ve been arrested for a drug crime in St. Paul or the surrounding areas, you need an experienced attorney on your side to fight your charges.
+If you’ve been arrested for a drug crime in St. Paul or the surrounding areas, you need an experienced drug crime attorney on your side to fight your charges.
 At Rogosheske, Rogosheske & Atkins, PLLC, our lawyers have over 80 years of combined experience and have handled tens of thousands of cases, including those involving drug crimes.
 We are prepared to fight for you and put up a vigorous defense.
 Employing a strategic approach, we will seek a favorable outcome on your behalf, such as getting charges reduced or dropped or sentences lessened.

 Minnesota has several laws on the books concerning drug crimes.
 The offenses fall into different categories called degrees.
 The degree of charge levied against a person depends on various factors, including the type of drug involved, the quantity of the drug, and any aggravating factors present at the time of the offense.